surfista2502/dnddice-repository/README.md

 # dnddice-repository
 My first repository

-A dice set to play Dungeons and Dragons with
+I created a simple dice set to play Dungeons and Dragons with as we needed it for our campaign.